gestalt-config/gestalt/README.md

 - **Merge Multiple Sources:** Merge multiple config sources together by layering on your configurations.
 - **Flexible and configurable:** Library is a collection of lego pieces with well-defined interfaces, so you can add to or modify any part of it.
 - **Easy to use builder:** Easy to use builder can get you running quick, or be used to customize any part of the library.
+- **Receive all errors up front:** When there is an error with your config, you will receive multiple errors in a friendly log.
+So you can fix multiple errors at once instead of one at a time waiting for the next error.
+- **Modular support for features** Only include what you need into your build, so if you dont need the Kotlin module, dont include it.

 # Getting Started
 1. Add the Bintray repository: